 We were in California when our opportunity arose.
 We’d determined that California was not the place for us to live and make wine.
 I was time to look towards the ‘next’.

 As usual France topped the list and applications were going out.
 And then, purely by chance, we saw a long term house sitting come up near Chablis.
 House sittings rarely come up in Burgundy.

 It didn’t matter that no job was lined up, that we knew no one.
 We would literally start from a blank piece of paper.
 It just seemed too good an opportunity to pass up.
 At the very least, it would put us in the right area to get the lay of the vineyard land, meet people and improve our French.

-We applied and the response was immediate, an online interview done and suddenly in a matter of days we were leaving California and heading to France – for the winter.
+We applied and the response was immediate.
+An online interview done and suddenly in a matter of days we were leaving California and heading to France.
+For the winter.
 It felt insane, yet exhilarating.
-We had taken our first step forward on the path of our own dream.
+We had taken our first step forward on the path of our following our dream.